GriffinMulei/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 4-empty
 	this command creates an empty file called hello
 # 5-execute
-	this command execute permission to the owner of the file hello
+	this command executes permission to the owner of the file hello